 Developers are often stuck at some point or the other trying to get things done.
 They use Google to find a way out of the issue using multiple resources.
 But you aren’t the last person on this planet to face this issue and others will have exact same issue.

-If you share a solution as a content on your blog or create a video for such an issue, it will fetch traffic who are looking for what you have already done.
+If you share a solution as content on your blog or create a video for such an issue, it will fetch traffic who are looking for what you have already done.
 Some solutions may be complex for your readers (or viewers for video) to do it themselves and they may hire you to get it done.

-It may not work overnight but over a period of time, you will have a good source of clients coming from your content you have shared in the past.
+It may not work overnight but over a period of time, you will have a good source of clients coming from the content you have shared in the past.
 Your content can help you fetch clients instead of you trying to hunt for them.

 On top of that, you can always use your content as a reference in Upwork proposals to project yourself as an expert.